tomdev/sidekiq-health/README.md

 # Sidekiq::Health

-Sidekiq::Health prints the size of your Sidekiq Queues with either an `OK` or `WARNING` tag for processing by monitoring scripts.
+Sidekiq::Health prints the size of your Sidekiq Queues with either an `OK` or `WARNING` tag, the queue name and size.
 The current threshold is set to 50 meaning that when there are more than 49 jobs enqueued Sidekiq::Health will mark the queue as "too busy".

 ## Installation